-This southwestern-inspired quiche makes clever use of budget-friendly black beans: they form a type of crust in this (crustless) quiche.
-This low-carb recipe is versatile as well and great for experimenting with your family’s favorite ingredients.
+This Southwestern-inspired quiche makes clever use of budget-friendly black beans.
+They form a type of crust in this (crustless) quiche.
+This low-carb breakfast recipe is versatile as well and great for experimenting with your family’s favorite ingredients.

 Ideal for making during early mornings at the office or in dorm rooms, this protein-rich, low-carb breakfast recipe proves you don’t need lots of ingredients or gadgets to make something great.
 Four ingredients and a microwave are all it takes to prepare this quiche.

 Stuffed pepper recipes are a dime a dozen, but they’re almost always for dinner.
 Not this time.
 I love that this recipe uses the vegetable as a receptacle for eggs and cheese — and more peppers, of course!

 With sun-dried tomatoes, garlic and Asiago cheese, this zucchini bread feels like the grown-up version of the bakery staple.
 When you’re looking for a savory breakfast, this is it — and because it’s made with almond and coconut flours, it fits right into your low-carb diet.

 Photo: Sundried Tomato and Asiago Zucchini Bread / I Breathe I’m Hungry